August 10, 2021

 Applicability of policy

-This policy applies to faculty, staff, students, and visitors, and requires all such individuals to wear Masks covering their mouth and nose as more specifically indicated below.
-In addition, physical distancing of at least six feet should be observed whenever possible.
+This policy applies to faculty, staff, students and visitors, and requires all such individuals to wear Masks covering their mouth and nose as more specifically indicated below.

 Masking is required in all buildings on campus

-Masks are required to be worn in all buildings on campus, including in hallways, elevators, stairwells, classrooms, restrooms, study areas, departmental suites, and other common areas.
+Masks are required to be worn in all buildings on campus, including in hallways, elevators, stairwells, classrooms, restrooms, study areas, departmental suites, conference rooms and other common areas.

 Exceptions to indoor masking requirements